mise-plugins/.github/profile/README.md

 - Read asdf's [creating plugins guide](https://github.com/asdf-vm/asdf/blob/master/docs/plugins/create.md)
 - Consider using asdf's [Template](https://github.com/asdf-vm/asdf-plugin-template) which has the core functionality to tools published to GitHub releases and CI for GitHub/GitLab/CircleCI out of the box.
-- Submit a transfer request to have the plugin hosted in this org so users can install with the shortname.
+- Submit a transfer request to @jdx and he will put it into the org.

 ## Trusted Plugins